Two weeks is all it takes to fall in love with the southern state we call home.

 -Alternate: Spend the day exploring Cartersville (home of the first Coca-Cola billboard!) or Senoia (where “The Walking Dead” is filmed).

--Enjoy dinner at home or at Gunshow, Bistro Hilary, Better Half, Maya Steaks & Seafood, or another Georgia Chef-driven restaurant that tempts your taste buds.
+-Enjoy dinner at home or at Gunshow, Bistro Hilary, Milton’s Cuisine & Cocktails, Maya Steaks & Seafood, or another Georgia Chef-driven restaurant that tempts your taste buds.

 -Hike or bike Red Top Mountain State Park, just 45 minutes north of Atlanta.
 The park offers pretty views of Lake Allatoona, a 12,000-acre lake that’s popular for swimming, water skiing and fishing.
 Hans says: “It’s full of trails and quite a few steeper hills and gullies waiting to be explored.”